tsnellgrove/dark_castle3/doc/to_do.md

 - refactor app_main() modules

 - TBD: plan for when to finish pushing errors out of validate
+- TBD: for example, validate fix will resolve get sword while in chair error
 - TBD: doc plan to finish the validate() fight:
 	- TBD: finalize plan for 'validate' / 'exe_std' / 'exe_silent' modes to run verb methods in
 	- TBD: how to pull verb method 'try' (from cmd_exe) into validate()